Jacob Chapman: Career

 Born in Wahroonga, Chapman spent his early career with Sydney United 58 and Marconi Stallions, before moving to England in 2018.
 He signed for Huddersfield Town in January 2019 following a trial, and spent loan spells in non-league at Ossett United and Gateshead.
 He moved on loan to Salford City on 1 September 2022.

+He made his debut for Huddersfield Town on 26 December 2023 in their 3–0 win against Blackburn Rovers, replacing the injured Chris Maxwell.

+On 21 March 2024, Chapman moved to Rochdale on loan until the end of the 2023–24 season.